 With the Interbike trade show right around the corner it will be interesting to see how many 2016 bikes are spec’d with SRAM’s Rival 1 and Force 1 components.
 Some manufacturers–including Marin–have announced models with 1x drivetrains, but will more follow?
 Stay tuned for GRAVELBIKE’s coverage of Interbike and reviews of more 1x-equipped bikes.

-Disclosure: TRP provided review samples for this article, but offered no other form of compensation in exchange for editorial coverage.
+Disclosure: SRAM provided review samples for this article, but offered no other form of compensation in exchange for editorial coverage.

 Shimano’s SPDs may be the Kleenex of the off-road clipless pedal space, but newcomer iSSi is looking to shake up the status quo with their line of pedals.
 The iSSi II model pictured above features 4° float, adjustable spring tension, and is available in three chromoly spindle lengths: standard (52.2mm), +6 mm and +12 mm.